scriptNarwhal/OpenSim_With_LibLSLCC/README.md

 LibLSLCC uses this with its attribute framework to generate library data for registered module constants that it can use for syntax checking.

-It was already able to do so for methods/script invocations without any changes to the 'IScriptModuleComms' interface;
+LibLSLCC was already able generate library data for methods/script invocations without any changes to the 'IScriptModuleComms' interface.
-But not for registered constants, so a change was needed.
+This is because the 'Delegate' class has a property named 'Method' which points to the class method the delegate was created from.
+Attributes from the original class method are reflected off 'Delegate.Method'.

+These delegate's are taken directly from 'IScriptModuleCommsGetScriptInvocationList()' and library data is generated for each method.

 ScriptConstantInfo's public members are defined as: